 After completing the Master's programme you will have acquired comprehensive knowledge in electrical engineering.

-In this Master's programme, you will be provided a holistic view of the modern electric and power systems and their technological development.
+This Master's programme provides a holistic view of the modern electric and power systems and their technological development.

 As a graduate, you will be able to work independently and scientifically, acquire information and formulate solutions to complex problems and tasks.
-You will be aware of ethical aspects of the field and its effects on society, and will be capable of critically assessing the future prospects of the field of electrical engineering.
+You will be aware of ethical aspects of the field and its effects on society, and be capable of critically assessing the future prospects of the field of electrical engineering.

 You will be able to apply the essential theories of electrical engineering to practical electrotechnical applications.
-In addition to technical competences, you may complement your professional skills by business studies.
-For those interested in establishing an enterprise, there is an opportunity to include suitable studies in business in the degree.
+In addition to electrotechnical competences, you may complement your professional skills with environmental or bioenergy related studies.

 Master of Science in Technology